cocoadev/cocoadev.github.io/index.md

 title: CocoaDev
 ---

-**EDITING HAS BEEN TEMPORARILY DISABLED**

-The CocoaDev site is undergoing some big changes to take it into 2013 and beyond.
-See below for details.

 The Skinny
 ----------

-* Converted to full Markdown syntax
+* Converted to full Markdown syntax (redcarpet +no_intra_emphasis +autolink)
 * Migrated to a Github repository (clone, modify, pull request)
-* Accepted pull requests use Jekyll to convert to static content, push to server
+* Accepted pull requests use Jekyll to convert to static content, publish to server

 Benefits
 --------